splatlab/squeakr/README.md

  $ ./main test.fastq.ser 10000 0
 ```

- Following are the argumenrs to main:
+ Following are the argumenrs to query:
  - file: dataset Squeakr representation
  - num of queries: number of queries
  - random: 0 - query for existing k-mers, 1 - query for random k-mers